AlmuHS/Pendrive_Reminder_Nano/README.md

 The locale files will be copied in `/usr/share/locale`, in the directories from each language.

 The desktop launcher will be copied in `/etc/xdg/autostart`

+## Uninstallation

+To uninstall it simply execute `uninstaller.sh` as root.
+The uninstaller will delete the app directory, the polkit rule, and the locale files.

+This uninstall can be done while the program is running, even if there are any lock enabled.
+The uninstaller also will break all lock setted in the system, allowing the shutdown correctly.

+But this installer will not remove the dependency packages previously installed.